MandyLCloud/gdtest/generated/process_data_interface.md

 #### 3.2.2 INT-OSDP-01 - Single Sign-On through OSDP

-*   **Target System:** OSDP
+*   **Target System:** Open Source Departmental Portal (OSDP)
 *   **Interface Type:** URL redirection with departmental portal
 *   **In / Out:** In
 *   **Frequency:** Per user request

-*   **Description:** Users from BD and other B/Ds will access the LSCP by logging into their respective departmental portals (OSDP).
+*   **Description:** Users from BD and other B/Ds will access the LSCP by logging into their respective OSDP.
 A link to redirect to the LSCP will be provided in the BD Departmental Portal and other B/Ds Departmental Portal.
 The connection between the other B/Ds departmental portal and the LSCP is SSL secured.
 *   **Access from Buildings Departments (BD) Departmental Portal:**

     *   The link to access the LSCP will be: `https://lscp.bd.gov.hk`